 The AVTAA application has two parts.
 First, you must meet the requirements of the pre-application and be pre-approved.
-The deadline for the pre-application is May 31 2019; 11:59:59 pm Eastern Time.
+The deadline for the pre-application is May 31 2020; 11:59:59 pm Eastern Time.

 All documents for the pre-application should be compressed into a single zipped folder and uploaded using the DROP BOX on the Application Page of the AVTAA website.
-There is a \$25 pre-application fee.
-Proof of this payment is required for the pre-application documents to be processed.
+The total application fee is \$60.00 and must be paid in full as part of the pre-application process.
+Proof of payment (via PayPal receipt) is required for the pre-application documents to be processed.
+The date MUST be located on the PayPal receipt.
+NOTE: If someone other than the applicant will be paying the application fee, then the applicant's name MUST be indicated on the PayPal receipt.